ddimaria/wmcp/wmcp-362/README.md

 Donors should file returns even when the taxable status is uncertain since donee receives a 3 year statute of limitations on the IRS examining the gift.

 When gifting real estate, it's best to do it with property with high appreciation potential.
-If the property has appreciated, then it's best to after death so that the donee can receive a step-up in basis, otherwise the donee will be subject to capital gains tax on the appreciation.
+If the property has appreciated, then it's best to donate after death so that the donee can receive a step-up in basis, otherwise the donee will be subject to capital gains tax on the appreciation.
 For losses, it's best to do it before death so that the donor can take a loss on the sale of the property since the loss doesn't transfer to the donee after death.
 Gifting property that is secured by a loan can cause tax problems for the donor.

 #### Death and Taxes

 The federal estate tax applies to only the top 1/2 of 1% of people.
-The exemption shelteres 11 million for singles and 22 million for married couples (indexed for inflation).
+The exemption shelteres $11 million for singles and $22 million for married couples (indexed for inflation).
 Issues concerning property situs and domicile are important to consider when planning for estate tax after death.

 States vary in their estate tax laws, though less than 1/2 of states have their own estate tax.
 The state of domicile dictates probate laws and estate tax laws.